nalhoussari/RecipeFinder/README.md

 The API used in this app, generate more that 350,000 recipes (The chargeable API was unsubscribed for this App till it's finalized and/or to be added to the app store)

+Collaboration between Objective-c and swift.
+Objective-c is the main language in this project.

 Features to be added: save "My favourite Recipes”